- Home

 Hourly Employees Separation FAQ

-Final date on the payroll will depend on your last day of employment.
+Final date on payroll will depend on your last day of employment.

-To determine distribution of your final paycheck, refer to the 2020–21 payroll calendar (PDF).
+To determine distribution of your final paycheck, please refer to the 2020-2021 payroll calendar.

 Unemployment Insurance is temporary income for eligible workers who lose their jobs through no fault of their own.
-You can file your claim here.
+You can file your claim using the following link for NYS Unemployment.

 Health insurance coverage will be determined by the last date of effective employment.